rust-lang/book/src/ch19-03-pattern-syntax.md

 ### Matching Multiple Patterns

 In `match` expressions, you can match multiple patterns using the `|` syntax, which is the pattern _or_ operator.
-For example, in the following code we match the value of `x` against the match arms, the first of which has an _or_ option, meaning if the value of `x` matches either of the values in that arm, that arm’s code will run:
+For example, in the following code, we match the value of `x` against the match arms, the first of which has an _or_ option, meaning if the value of `x` matches either of the values in that arm, that arm’s code will run: